 Probe into hunter shooting to take weeks

-It will be weeks before police decide whether to lay charges over the fatal shooting of a hunter in the Wairarapa
+Police say it will be weeks rather than days before they decide whether to lay charges over the fatal shooting of a hunter in the Wairarapa.

 The post-mortem on the body of Auckland's Cam McDonald, 29, was completed in Palmerston North on Monday and his body had been released to his family, police said on Tuesday evening.

 It is believed Mr McDonald was shot dead by the member of another hunting party while in the Aorangi Forest Park, near Pirinoa, southwest of Martinborough on Saturday.

 Police have spoken to the hunters and have said criminal charges are likely.